SCCapstone/decision_maker/README.md

 To run the application from a .apk file:
 1. Ensure there are no prior versions of this application installed on the android device or emulator.
 2. If using an emulator: drag and drop the .apk onto the device to install the application.
-3. If using a real device, open the download location (presumably github) and download the apk directly on to the device from there.
+3. If using a real device: open the download location (presumably github) and download the apk directly on to the device from there.

-### 2.3 Notice
-**There are known issues with push notifications in Android emulators**.
-If you are experiencing any issues please try using a real android device.

 ## 3 Deployment
 The backend of our application running in the AWS cloud requires deployment.